What Is Sparkling Water?

 In some forms, it can be a refreshing and healthy alternative to soda.
 Different types of sparkling water include club soda, soda water, seltzer water, mineral water, and tonic water.

 Mineral water may have natural bubbles along with minerals and sulfur compounds from a mineral spring.
 Tonic water has quinine along with sugar or high-fructose corn syrup.

 Other sparkling waters or seltzers also have added sugars or artificial sweeteners, so it’s important to read the nutrition label before purchasing.

 If you struggle to drink regular water, sparkling water may be a good alternative.
-It provides more hydration and far fewer calories than soda.
-That extra hydration comes with a few notable health benefits:
+Benefits include:

 Potential Risks of Sparkling Water

 If you don’t like plain water, sparkling water is a good alternative to sugary sodas and fruit juices.
 The healthiest type of sparkling water is unflavored and unsweetened.
 But some sweetened sparkling waters and seltzers can add unwanted sugar to your diet.

 Sparkling waters that are high in sugar can cause tooth decay.
 But plain sparkling water has minimal effects on your teeth, especially compared to drinking soda.
 You can further prevent tooth decay by maintaining a good oral hygiene routine and by alternating sparkling water with plain water to cleanse your enamel.

 The carbonation in sparkling water causes some people to have gas and bloating.
 If you notice excessive gas while drinking sparkling water, your best bet is to switch to plain water.
 People who experience excessive gas or gastroesophageal reflux disease, also known as GERD, should avoid sparkling water as it may trigger symptoms including increased gas and acid reflux.